kbparagua/numerous.js/README.md

 ## Credits

 Created by:

 Karl Bryan P. Paragua
 www.daftcoder.com

 ## License

-numerous.js is free software, and may be redistributed under the terms specified in the LICENSE file.
+numerous.js is a free software, and may be redistributed under the terms specified in the LICENSE file.